paritytrading/juncture/juncture-nasdaq/README.md

-Juncture NASDAQ
+Juncture Nasdaq
 ===============

-Juncture NASDAQ implements connectivity to NASDAQ on the JVM.
+Juncture Nasdaq implements connectivity to Nasdaq on the JVM.

 Features
 --------

-Juncture NASDAQ implements the following protocols:
+Juncture Nasdaq implements the following protocols:

 - **NASDAQ TotalView-ITCH 5.0**